 When it comes to Oil of Oregano it’s one of those things where people say, “it tastes awful but it works”

 And when I say it tastes awful, I mean horrible!
 It has a very bitter taste.

 Oil of Oregano is well known for its many antibacterial properties and is said to work on a whole list of ailments including respiratory and gastrointestinal issues.

 It pains me to say this — I think she’s right (I can’t believe I just put that in writing!)

 At home, I use Natural Factors Oil of Oregano.
 The bottle says to put a few drops on the back of your hand and lick it with your tongue, but I find it’s still too potent and my preference is to dilute it with water.

 The bottle is a bit difficult to travel with until I discovered a few spray bottle versions at my local health food store.

 I’m currently using Colflex Super Oregano Oral Spray.
 The bonus with this spray is that it is a blend of 4 oils – Thyme, Oregano, Lemon and Spearmint in a base of Olive Oil.
-The bonus being that each oil provides it’s own healing power to the mix, but the blend also gives the oregano a much better taste.
+The bonus is that each oil provides it’s own healing power to the mix, but the blend also gives the oregano a much better taste.

 I could be wrong, but I don’t think the spray has the same healing qualities of just using plain oil of oregano, but it tastes so much better than straight oil, which encourages me to use it more often at the first sign of a sore throat.